-CBR Field Tests measure strength of in-place soils and base course materials, providing valuable information to pavement designers while maintaining ASTM D1883 and AASHTO T 193 standards.
+CBR Field Tests measure the strength of in-place soils and base course materials, providing valuable information to pavement designers while maintaining ASTM D1883 and AASHTO T 193 standards.
 Field tests are run by forcing a Penetration Piston into the soil with a gear-driven Jack at the test site and comparing the depth of penetration to the load.
 Typically, the Jack is braced against a heavy piece of equipment used for a reaction load, such as a loaded dump truck.

-Gilson offers a complete line of laboratory and field equipment for California Bearing Ratio (CBR) testing, and laboratory equipment for the Florida Limerock Bearing Ratio (LBR) test.
+Gilson offers a complete line of laboratory and field equipment for California Bearing Ratio (CBR) testing and laboratory equipment for the Florida Limerock Bearing Ratio (LBR) test.